mirnylab/hiclib-legacy/doc/source/index.rst

 ------------

-.. note:: Library was tested only under Linux environment, but is in principle platform-independent.
+.. note:: Library was tested only under Linux environment, but is in principle platform-independent with some adjustments.
 Windows/MAC users should take care of  Cython and corresponding C compiler themselves.

 To install the library under linux, please run install_linux.py in the hiclib/src directory.
 This will add hiclib to PYTHONPATH (in .bashrc & .bash_profile), what will make